 Second panel content goes here...

 Over the past few weeks we have observed a marked increase in the incidence of Mycobacterial infections in cats from samples submitted to the laboratory from vets across the country.
 We have detected these in cytology specimens by observing non-staining rods on routine staining, which subsequently stain with ZN.
 The clinical presentations included the presence of an abdominal mass/abdominal lymphadenopathy, coughing with thoracic lymphadenopathy, pleural effusion typical of pyothorax and cutaneous swellings on the face or limbs.
+Feline mycobacteriosis can also involve any structure of the eye and can occur with or without concurrent systemic disease.

 PCR has been performed in some of these cases revealing M. bovis.
 One case was from an indoor cat on a raw food diet (we do not yet know the dietary history of the other cats).
 There have been reports of cats infected with M. bovisafter feeding commercially available venison based raw food diet.
 The first 5 cases are described in the publication by O’Hallaron, with more cases being identified subsequently: Tuberculosis due to Mycobacterium bovis in pet cats associated with feeding a commercial raw food diet.
 Journal of Vet Surgery and Medicine O’Hallaron et al 2019 https://journals.sagepub.com/doi/10.1177/1098612X19848455